-We have provided you with a Contract Renegotiation Notice and a Contract Renegotiation Appeal letter.
+If the payer balks at the 1st renegotiation request, our Contract Renegotiation Appeal letter is armed and ready.
 You may want to consider the following information and tweak your letter(s).

 To most providers, the most important part of any contract is the fee schedule.
 If the fee schedule is unacceptable, the clauses and language contained in the rest of the contract is irrelevant.

-Your practice will succeed in the challenging third-party payer climate by understanding and respecting the payer perspective and committing to a positive ongoing relationship.
+Our success in the challenging third-party payer climate is based upon understanding and respecting the payer perspective and committing to a positive ongoing relationship.

-The success of renegotiation rests on your ability to provide cost-effective, evidenced-based services and convince payers of their value!
+The success of renegotiation rests on the ability to provide cost-effective, evidenced-based services and convince payers of their value!

 Negotiating with payers often means being more aggressive than you might be comfortable with.